-The Rwenzoris are considered a much more demanding climb than Mt Kilimanjaro and Mt Kenya with many of the trails being wet, muddy, and slippery.
-Treks to suit all levels and needs are available, from one-day jaunts in the forest to 10-day treks with technical climbs and even visit queen Elizabeth National park.
+The Mountain Rwenzori is considered a much more demanding climb than Mt Kilimanjaro and Mt Kenya with many of the trails being wet, muddy, and slippery.
+Treks to suit all levels and needs are available, from one-day jaunts in the forest to 10-day treks with technical climbs and even visit queen Elizabeth National park Safari tour.

-The highest peak, Wagagai, sits at 4,321m and is the second-highest in Uganda after margarita of mountain Rwenzori and the eighth highest in Africa, though millions of years ago it was the continent's tallest.
+The highest peak of Mount Elgon National Park Safari Tour, Wagagai, sits at 4,321m and is the second highest in Uganda after magharita of mountain Rwenzori and the eighth highest in Africa, though millions of years ago it was the continent's tallest.

 Mountain Elgon Hike

 Numerous day hikes depart from the Forest Exploration Centre near Sipi Falls, which the most popular being a trio of short loops taking in valleys, ridges, and caves.
 From the Mbale side of the mountain it is possible to access the Wanale Ridge where day-long hikes can be organized to pass through a variety of health and moorland landscapes with caves along the way.

 Mt Elgon is considered a good alternative to climbing Rwenzori in Uganda or Kilimanjaro in Tanzania since it offers a milder climate, lower elevation and much more reasonable prices.
 The full trekking circuit to the peaks takes five days to complete, following either Sasa or Sipi trails.
 Ultimate wild Safaris organizes this tour and it start from Sipi Falls just Enquire from here..
 The best times to climb Mount Elgon are during the dry seasons of June-August and December-March.